imjihuan/fuego/docs/rst_src/Overlay_Generation.rst

 Overlay generation refers to the process of converting overlay files into a test variable script.
 This allows for board files and base test scripts to override functions and variables in the base fuego system with customized versions.
-This implements a weak form of an object-orientated programming.
+This implements a weak form of object-orientated programming.

 At run time, the base test script is sourced.
 This in turn sources